US ex-diplomat defends private mission to troubled Myanmar

 The U.S. government, along with a number of other Western nations, shuns Myanmar’s military-installed government and urges a return to democracy.

-“I’m deeply invested in this country and they invited me,” Richardson said in an online interview Monday from Cape Cod, Massachusetts.
+“I’m deeply invested in this country and they invited me,” Richardson said in an online interview with The Associated Press on Monday from Cape Cod, Massachusetts.
 “I have a letter from the foreign minister to talk about vaccines … that’s what I was invited to do.
 And I care about the country and I think I can make a difference.
 It’s a small difference.”

 Richardson has a long history of involvement with Myanmar, starting in 1994 when as a member of Congress he met Suu Kyi at her home in the city of Yangon, where she had been under house arrest since 1989 under a previous military government.